19hours/sg-statutes/Acts/Conveyancing and Law of Property Act.md

 ## PART VIII

-INFANTS
+MINORS

-### Sales and leases on behalf of infant owner
+### Sales and leases on behalf of minor owner

 40\.
-Where a person in his own right seised of or entitled to any land is an infant, the land shall be deemed to be a settled estate withinthe Civil Law Act and the Settled Estates Act.
+Where a person in his own right seised of or entitled to any land is an infanta minor, the land shall be deemed to be a settled estate withinthe Civil Law Act and the Settled Estates Act.

+(1) Where a person in his own right seised of or entitled to any land is a minor, the land shall be deemed to be a settled estate within and the Settled Estates Act.

 [7/2009 wef 01/03/2009]

+(2) Subsection (1) does not apply in the case of a lease not exceeding 3 years which is executed by a minor who has attained the age of 18 years as a principal.

+[7/2009 wef 01/03/2009]

+[Cap 293.]

+[7/2009 wef 01/03/2009]

 ### Management of land and receipt and application of income during minority

-41\.—(1) If and as long as any person who would but for this section be beneficially entitled to the possession of any land is an infant, the trustees appointed for this purpose by the settlement (if any) or if there are none so appointed, then the persons (if any) who are for the time being under the settlement trustees with power of sale of the settled land, or of part thereof, or with power of consent to or approval of the exercise of such a power of sale, of if there are none, then any persons appointed as trustees for this purpose by the court, on the application of a guardian or next friend of the infant, may enter into and continue in possession of the land; and in every such case subsections (2) to (8) shall apply.
+41\.—(1) If and as long as any person who would but for this section be beneficially entitled to the possession of any land is a minor, the trustees appointed for this purpose by the settlement (if any) or if there are none so appointed, then the persons (if any) who are for the time being under the settlement trustees with power of sale of the settled land, or of part thereof, or with power of consent to or approval of the exercise of such a power of sale, of if there are none, then any persons appointed as trustees for this purpose by the court, on the application of a guardian or next friend of the minor, may enter into and continue in possession of the land; and in every such case subsections (2) to (8) shall apply.

 [7/2009 wef 01/03/2009]